dsaha78/eip/EIP2-Batch_2-Session_1.md

 ## Kernel

 **Kernel** is a small matrix of data.
 The weights of the kernel determine what specific features we are trying to detect.
 This value changes with every iteration over the input data, indicating that network is learning to identify significance of a area for extracting features from the data.
+Kernel has the power to reduce size of the input.
+Size of the kernel plays an import role in finding important feature.
+Bigger kernel can over look a essential feature where as a smaller one could generate more information.
+This it is essential to generate a suitable size of the kernel.
 $$
 \begin{vmatrix}
 \mathbf{1} & \mathbf{0} & \mathbf{1} \\